Signed in as:

 Landlords sometimes take advantage of tenants and abuse tenants' rights.
 In Austin, a large portion of the population lives in rented apartments.
 Most commonly, landlords fail to make reasonable repairs or remedy dangerous conditions.
 Sometimes, landlords don't reimburse tenants with the security deposit.
 If you believe your landlord is abusing your rights, you should contact an Austin Tenant Lawyer as soon as possible.
 At Ardalan Law Firm PLLC, we handle a variety of landlord/tenant issues.
 If you are looking for an Austin Tenant Lawyer, we can help with the following services:

-Note that these services are not always provided on a contingency fee basis.
-Ardalan Law Firm PLLC charges clients a flat fee or hybrid flat-hourly for most tenant matters.
+Note that these services are not provided on a contingency fee basis.
+Ardalan Law Firm PLLC charges clients an hourly fee for most tenant matters.
 Please contact the firm for more information.
 Generally, the firm only accepts cases located in Travis County.

 An Austin tenant lawyer can help you evaluate what options you have when the landlord unlawfully withholds a security deposit.
 Typically, a landlord has to return the full amount of a security deposit minus reasonable expenses for repairs, within thirty (30) days of the tenant's last day.
 Whether in a house or in an apartment, the rules about withholding security deposits are the same for all residential units.
 A landlord who unlawfully withholds a security deposit can be held liable for up to three times the amount of the deposit.
 Additionally, the tenant can ask for the attorney's fees and costs incurred in attempting to recover the illegally withheld security deposit.